LeComploteur/HONOR-MAGICBOOK-AMD-HUAWEI-MATEBOOK-AMD-RyzenTosh/README.md

 * Internal audio (speakers & jack: Not tried because I use USB audio anyway, may look into the future)
 * Wi-Fi: Will never work with the installed chip, but the M.2 slot is user serviceable, so you can put a supported module here.
 * Fingerprint Reader: No drivers for Linux, so don't expect to get that supported.
+* ICloud connection: Since there is no ethernet and the integrated WiFi does not work, MacOs does not seems to be able to stay connected to the account.
+I included *NullEthernet.kext* that may resolve it for you, but i personaly had no success.
+This mean that you cannot download apps from the App Store

 ## GPU